 Criteria used to evaluate those non-preapproved Registry Services should be consistent with the criteria applied to existing registries that propose new Registry Services.
 To the extent possible, this may mean having the same personnel that currently reviews Registry Services for existing registries be the same personnel that reviews new Registry Services proposed by Applicants.

 In order to not hinder innovation, applications proposing non-pre-approved services should not be required to pay a higher application fee, unless it is deemed as possibly creating a security or stability risk requiring an RSTEP (Registry Services Technical Evaluation Panel).
-In addition, in order to encourage the proposal of innovative uses of TLDs, those proposing new non-approved registry services should not to the extent possible be unreasonably delayed in being evaluated.
+In addition, in order to encourage the proposal of innovative uses of TLDs, those proposing new non-approved registry services should not be unreasonably delayed in being evaluated.

 In addition, the Work Track proposes the following draft language for consideration:

-“Applicants will be allowed but not required to specify additional registry services.
+.
 List of previously approved registry services (IDN Languages, GPML, BTAPPA) to be included by reference in AGB and contract.
 If applicant informs additional registry services, applicant will specify whether it wants it evaluated through RSEP at evaluation time, contracting time or after contract signing, acknowledging that exception processing in evaluation or contracting could incur additional application fees.
 If applicant has not informed additional registry services, RSEP will only be available after contract signing.”
+THE ISSUE OF WHETHER OR NOT SERVICES SHOULD BE REQUIRED TO BE DISCLOSED IN APPLICATIONS AS THEY WERE IN 2012 WAS NEVER A SUBJECT OF AGREEMENT IN WORK TRACK 4.
+IT WAS HIGHLIGHTED FOR FURTHER DISCUSSION AND THE ABOVE LANGUAGE WAS NEVER REVIEWED WITH THE WORK TRACK.

 What are the options under consideration, along with the associated benefits / drawbacks?

-None.
+Requiring disclosure of new services in the application phase (as was done in 2012) or changing the AGB to provide that new services need not be disclosed, but can be added via the RSEP process after contract award.
+The advantages of disclosure are public knowledge of the services at the time of application.
+This might also be a disadvantage from the registry applicant point of view but will preserve the public interest in possible objections.
+Registry applicants may not be awarded contracts as quickly since evaluation may take longer, but evaluation would perhaps be more thorough and might give the opportunity for the Community to provide comments on the proposed services.

 What specific questions are the PDP WG seeking feedback on?